robbitsu/Moonlit/README.md

 - **Daily Rituals** – Gather herbs, brew potions, and perform divinations.
 - **Familiars** – Adopt and interact with a magical animal companion.
 - **Coven System** – Join or create covens, collaborate on shared goals, and level up your sanctum.
 - **Chant Rituals** – Group activities where coven members recite magical chants in sequence.
-- **Shared Cauldron Projects** – Pool resources with your coven to unlock buffs and rewards.
-- **Hex Duels** – Lighthearted PvP spell duels with bragging rights.
-- **Spellcrafting** – Discover and combine ingredients to unlock new spells and recipes.
 - **Seasonal Festivals** – Limited-time coven events aligned with moon phases and folklore holidays.
 - **Grimoire Collection** – Unlock lore, recipes, and familiars as you progress.
 - **Leaderboards & Titles** – Show off your progression with ranks and coven achievements.
-- **Wild Magic Misfires** – Even failed rituals have fun, chaotic outcomes (frogs raining, familiars swapping, etc.).

 ---